 However, response time really isn’t a huge deal nowadays as most modern monitors come with response rates low enough (lower is better) to where they don’t cause a hindrance in a gameplay.

 Generally speaking, for gaming, you probably want to avoid monitors with response times higher than 8ms.
 For the most part, though, most modern monitors have response times lower than 6ms.

-Monitor response time is also effected by the panel technology of the monitor.
-Certain types of panel techology have lower response times than others (at the sacrifice of other features, though)…
+Monitor response time is also affected by the panel technology of the monitor.
+Certain types of panel technology have lower response times than others (at the sacrifice of other features, though)…

 Before we jump into panel type, if you want a more thorough and complete guide on the different types of monitor panels and how they stack up against each other, I recommend reading our Monitor Display Guide.

 TN panels are the cheapest panel technology out there.
 They also offer the lowest response times (as low as 1ms) and, as such, are the most prevalent panel technology for gaming monitors.
 The downside of TN panels, though, is that they don’t have as good of picture quality and viewing angles.

 IPS panels offer the best picture quality due to better viewing angles and color accuracy.
 They are, however, much more expensive than TN panels and they do come with higher response times (the best IPS panels have 4ms response times.)
 However, most users won’t notice a significant difference between a 1ms response time and a 4ms response time.

 VA panels offer the best viewing angles and a superior picture quality to TN panels.
 However, VA panels have known issues with ghosting due to higher response time.
 They are also quite a bit more expensive than TN panels and come in closer to the price of IPS panels.

 IPS panels are great if you have a large budget.
 Just know, though, that if your main concern is competitive gaming and you want to avoid the issues that come with high response time, you’ll need to spend even more to ensure you get an IPS panel that has a low enough response time to suit your needs.